How To: Set Up Your Longboard

-SK: For those of you who maybe just got a new longboard and are anxiously waiting to set it up, or just have a few simple questions about putting together your board, this is for you.
-Today we will go through step by step with pictures from how to grip until it’s ready for you to rip it!
-Today for the demonstration, we will be setting up:
+For those of you who maybe just got a new longboard and are anxiously waiting to set it up, or just have a few simple questions about putting together your board, this is for you.
+Today we will go through step by step with pictures, covering every aspect of how to put together a longboard.
+For the demonstration, we will be setting up:

 Step One: Tools

-You’re gonna wanna grab your deck, grip, trucks, wheels, bearings, hardware, and all the tools you need.
-We recommend a razor blade, something to file down the edge before cutting (like a screw driver), your T-tool, a small poker, and a powerdrill will make the process a little quicker.
-At this point you’re going to want to decide whether or not you want to grip the board from nose to tail or maybe leave some of the board exposed.
-For this board we’re going to grip the whole surface, so we cut the grip to about 42 inches to account for the drops in the board and a little room for error.
-We don't make errors here in Motion, so the extra length is purely for demonstration purposes. ;)
+You are going to want to have your deck, grip, trucks, wheels, bearings, hardware, and all the tools you need.
+For tools, we recommend a having razor blade, something to file down the edge before cutting (like a screw driver), your T-tool, a small poker, and a powerdrill.
+At this point you will need to decide whether or not you want to grip the board from nose to tail or maybe leave some of the board exposed.
+For this board we’re going to grip the whole surface, so we cut the grip to about 46 inches to account for the drops in the board and a little room for error.
+We rarely make errors here at Motion, so the extra length is purely for demonstration purposes.

 Step Two: Gripping

 Once you have removed the backing from the grip tape you can lay it down on the board.
-If you’re having trouble getting it to stick to the board you can use a heat gun or a hair dryer and apply some heat and then take a wheel and roll it over the grip to help it better stick to the board.
+If you’re having trouble getting it to stick to the board you can use a heat gun or a hair dryer and apply some heat.
+This will heat up the adhesive and help it bind to the deck.
+Afterwards, take a wheel and roll it over the grip to help it better stick to the board.
 Once the grip is adhered to the board and before you start rasping the edges, you want to cut off the excess grip around the edges.
-This is most important if your board looks like the DT Freeride with wheel cutouts, as the grip will not get rasped effectively near the cutouts.
-Now you can use that screwdriver we talked about and run it back and forth around the edge of the board.
+This is most important if your board looks like the Rayne Demonseed with wheel cutouts, as the grip will not get rasped effectively near the cutouts.
+Now you can use a screw driver and run it back and forth around the edge of the board.
 This will help score the grip tape, making it easier to cut in the next step.

 Step Three: Cutting Grip

 After scoring the grip around the entire board grab your razor blade and slowly run it up the side of the board cutting the grip.
-It is best to keep the blade around a 45° angle during the cut, as it will give the grip a bit of a 'border' and it's not as likely to dig into the wood, as you can see in the second picture above.
-Some people like a steeper angle, verging on vertical, for a bit more grip around the edges for monkey-toeing during slides.
-Depending on what the board is being used for, sometimes I like to not cut the grip near my rear foot on the toe side, and just wrap it around and cut it just so there isn't any grip facing the ground, like the third picture above (if you're not observant, look at the third picture closer, its a different board.
-Purely for demonstration purposes).
+It is best to keep the blade around a 45° angle during the cut, as it will give the grip a bit of a 'border' and it's not as likely to dig into the wood.
+This is depicted in the second picture above.
+Some people like a steeper angle, verging on vertical.
+Depending on what the board is being used for, sometimes I like to not cut the grip near my rear foot on the toe side, and instead wrap it around and cut it just so there isn't any grip facing the ground.
+This is depicted in the third picture above (If you look at the third picture closer, you will notice it's a different board.
+Purely for demonstration purposes.)

 Step Four: Quality Control